 Out of all birth injuries, hypoxic ischaemic encephalopathy (HIE) is the most common cause of neonatal seizures.
 If your baby has HIE because of medical malpractice, you can file a lawsuit against the negligent medical professional or hospital.
 That said, in preterm babies, intracranial haemorrhage is the most common cause.

 Newborn seizures can do a lot of damage to an infant’s brain.
 They really have to be treated right away.
 Because these seizures can kill brain cells and injure nerve cells.
 The damage can be severe, and the longer the seizure, the more damage it does to the infant’s brain.

 Can I sue for a newborn injury?

 It certainly is possible.
 If your baby gets injured because of a doctor or nurse’s negligence, you may have a case.
 And if you do, you absolutely have the right to sue the hospital or the doctor responsible for malpractice.
 If that sounds like your situation, contact a birth injury lawyer right away.
 (So you don’t run out of time.)
 Your lawyer will be able to determine whether or not you have a case, and what steps to take.

 Can I sue for HIE?

-If you believe your baby’s birth injury could have been prevented by a competent doctor, you may want to contact a newborn seizures lawyer to seek compensation via a birth injury lawsuit.
+If you believe your baby’s birth injury could have been prevented by a competent doctor, you may want to contact our birth injury attorneys to seek compensation via a birth injury lawsuit.
 This type of medical malpractice lawsuit focuses on the pregnancy and birth period, and the injury that comes about during it.